Traveling The Canadian Rockies - A First Timers Guide to Planning the Perfect Trip from Lake Louise to Jasper and Beyond

 Kerkeslin Goat Lick or Goat Lick Ridge (as I like to call it)

 The Kerkeslin Goat Lick was one of the spots I was most excited about, mainly because these mountain goats are extremely difficult to find in the wild.
 Due to the natural silt in the rocks along this ridge, the mountain goats spend a lot of time here and along the road (watch out for them as you drive).
-When you start to see road sides with goats on them, you know you’re close.
+When you start to see road signs with goats on them, you know you’re close.
 There’s a parking lot on the left side of the street (if you’re going north) and that will lead you to the viewing area where the goats can be found.

 The goats are usually a bit of a distance away, especially due to the angle, so you’ll want your telephoto lens for the best shots.
 We spent embarrassingly too much time here, the goats are just so fun to watch, especially as they scale the massive cliffs.
 Fun fact - did you know that mountain goats actually aren’t goats at all?
 They are part of the antelope family… who knew?!?